Introduction to Lean Thinking

 Because of its association with Toyota, some parts of the world have taken time to understand that it’s not about making cars – it’s about improving the processes used in every aspect of our work.

-Value
+Value and Waste

-Value in Lean thinking terms is often difficult to grasp as we often think that everything we do in a process adds value.
-We often associate being busy with adding Value.
-But let’s look at it a different way.
+Value in Lean Thinking terms is often difficult to grasp as we often think that everything we do in a process adds Value.
+We often associate being busy with adding Value, but let’s look at it a different way.

-As a Customer what do you consider you are willing to pay for?
+When you buy something as a Customer what do you consider you are willing to pay for?
 Or maybe look at it from the perspective of what you would not be willing to pay for.
 Here are some examples: looking for tools or materials, waiting on information to do the job, reworking defective parts, waiting for your order to progress through to planning, waiting on design changes to be made.